 Weekly sessions are recommended.
 Consult the teacher regarding increased visits, as we do not want to interfere too frequently with classroom instruction.

 Do I get to choose the school where I wish to volunteer?

 Yes, there is a space on the application to name the school(s) where you wish to volunteer.
-However, not all elementary schools participate in the programs, and some schools reach capacity before others.
+However, not all elementary schools participate in the programs; some schools reach capacity before others.

 Can I select the times I wish to volunteer?

 The teachers determine the best available times that students may leave the classroom.
-VIPS matches those times with the availability of the volunteer.
+VIPS match those times with the availability of the volunteer.

 Does the program work?

 The one-on-one time a Reading/Math Friend spends with a child demonstrates improvement on standardized tests, increased confidence in the classroom, better attitude towards school, and as noted by numerous teachers, improved classroom behavior.